applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 When aligning nucleotide sequences, using a simple two-value scoring scheme (where  all matches are scored with one value and all mismatches with another value) is common, but this approach is overly simplistic for protein sequences.
 In this section, we're going to switch gears to talking about protein alignment.
 The most commonly used algorithms are the same for nucleotides and proteins, so most of the ideas that we'll discuss here are general to both.
 With protein sequences, we're aligning amino acid residues (or *residues*, for short) to one another, instead of nucleotides.

 First, let's talk about why two-value scoring schemes are too simplistic for protein alignment.
 In a protein, each amino acid residue is contributing to the structure and/or function of the protein.
 A given amino acid residue may contribute a charge to an enzyme that helps it to bind its substrate, it may introduce structural stability or instability in a protein, or provide spacing between different functional domains of the protein.
-Substitutions between amino acids that have similar chemical or physical properties tend to better tolerated (i.e., less detrimental to the function of the protein) than substitutions between amino acids with different chemical or physical properties.
+Substitutions between amino acids that have similar chemical or physical properties tend to be better tolerated (i.e., less detrimental to the function of the protein) than substitutions between amino acids with different chemical or physical properties.
 It therefore makes sense to account for the chemical and physical properties of the amino acids being aligned when scoring matches and mismatches.

 Let's take the sodium-potassium pump as an example.
 This molecule is described in the Protein Data Bank's (PDB) *Molecule of the Month* series.
 Spend a couple of minutes reading about it  [here](http://pdb101.rcsb.org/motm/118).